 Combine ingredients and test a little on yourself to make sure it’s not too strong.
 Once you’re comfortable with the ratio’s pour your mixture into a clean container.
 Light oxidizes oil, so a dark amber or cobalt is best if you plan to leave it on the counter.
 Another option is a clear glass container that is kept in a cool, dark cabinet.

 Shake well, then apply sparingly to gums with your finger tip.
 Reapply every 1-2 hours as needed.
+Test the mixture on yourself before applying to make sure it is not too strong.

 Need More Teething Help?